 I just folded the pieces in half and pinned them together.
 Having them sit like that for a couple of days settled them quite a bit and they served their purpose.
 The two bands were very different but suited our needs equally well.

 Here are the ladies weaving away.
-In my experience so far, learning a tubular band is usually accompanied by a lot of mumbling and whispers.
+In my experience so far, weaving and sewing a tubular band is usually accompanied by a lot of mumbling and whispers.
 One has to resist the urge to talk one’s way through the moves in a loud voice so as not to disturb the rest of the group.
 These groups, however, were particularly silent and seemed to be relying on the wee voices in their heads to help them work through the process.

-Two days of tubular band weaving with these two groups brought my trip to its end.
 I will be heading home tomorrow (Tuesday) and thankfully have all day today to pack and organize my stuff.

 It was wonderful to meet Jeen after having “known” her for so long online.
-She was a quick study, I can tell you!

 It was nice to see in person some of Jeen’s warp-faced bands.